diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 2/00-js-functions-scope.md

 JavaScript is a **programming language with first-class functions**.

-- This means that functions are treated like any other variable and can be passed around:
+Functions are treated like any other variable and can be passed around:

+- functions can be assigned as a value to a variable.

 - functions can be passed as an argument to other functions,
 - functions  can be returned by another function
-- functions can be assigned as a value to a variable.